 This website lets you download PDFs containing critical math facts, formulas, strategies, and vocabulary.
 However, it's important to note that this website is even less updated for the SAT than Meltzer's blog is.
 The math resources here have remained unchanged since the old (pre-2016) SAT and thus don't reflect the current SAT format, question types, and skills tested.
 I decided to keep this website on this list because many of the math concepts explained here—especially the algebraic ones—are essential to your performance on SAT Math.

 The PDFs Erik the Red has are still useful review for content areas like linear equations, nonlinear equations, functions, quadratic equations, and graphs.
 You could use them for review, but be sure to focus on the skills that will actually appear on the SAT (and leave out the ones that are less important).
-For instance, you don't have to focus too much on geometry since it'll only show up in about 3-5% of SAT Math questions.
+For instance, you can focus less on geometry and trigonometry since they’ll only show up in about 13-16% of SAT Math questions, whereas algebra will show up in about 34-36%.

 Ask the Dean on College Confidential